Skip to main content

 Use a code linting tool with a plugin to your editor, so that your code is automatically checked for issues.

-flake8 has been the most popular linter for Python, but consider using Ruff.
+Consider using Ruff for linting Python code.
+The previous standard linter was flake8.
 Ruff includes the features of both flake8 and the most popular plugins for flake8, along with many other capabilities.

 Use Type Hinting #